Marceloasf/aws-cloud-practitioner/README.md

 - Data-driven approach
 - Use case studies
 - Dive deep
-- Have backbone (have confidence on your responses or assure that you will find an answer to them)
+- Have backbone (have confidence on your responses or assure that you will find an answer to their questions)
 - Keep the momentum going

-Handling objections = Connect (understand customer objection) -> Condense (understand exactly what is bothering) -> Continue (respond the question with some of the best practices above and continue presentation)
+Handling objections = Connect (understand customer objection) -> Condense (understand exactly what is bothering) -> Continue (respond the question with some of the best practices above and continue the presentation)

 Common objection responses